Eri9898/PostInstallationOSTIcket/README.md

 </p>
 After you click roles you will be prompted to create a name for the role, name it “Admin” then on the tab next to it click on permissions.
 </p>
-Click all permissions (usually in real life roles should have the least amount of access necessary to do their job)  click add role after choosing permissions.
+Click all permissions (in real life roles should have the least amount of access necessary to do their job)  click add role after choosing permissions.
 </p>
 <br />
 </p>